mkoohafkan/mkoohafkan.github.io/_posts/2020-12-17-a-dissertation-completed.md

-statistics departments) and many of the classes that my program advertised on its web page turned out to be on a six-year rotation or longer (i.e., you could finish a PhD before that class was ever offered), and in some cases *had only ever been offerred once*.
+statistics departments) and many of the classes that my program advertised on its web page turned out to be on a six-year rotation or longer (i.e., you could finish a PhD before that class was ever offered), and in some cases *had only ever been offered once*.
 The small number of classes also meant that few TA positions were available for students in the group.
 Furthermore, there was limited internal funding and scholarships. contrast that with e.g.,